gradzikb/vim-abaqus/README.md

 ![vimAbaqusAmpCommand](https://raw.github.com/wiki/gradzikb/vim-abaqus/gifs/vimAbaqusAmpCommand.gif)

 ####Commands, functions & mappings
-The plugin has couple of great mappings/functions to make your work even faster.
+The plugin has couple of great functions to make your work even faster:

-##Wiki
-More detail overview of the plugin you can find on [wiki pages](https://github.com/gradzikb/vim-abaqus/wiki/Home).
+- mappings
+- comment/uncomment
+- data line autoformating
+- reference mesh

+Detail list of all of them is in the plugin documentation: `:help abaqus-functions`

+##Example

 The plugin in action you can see [here](https://github.com/gradzikb/vim-abaqus/wiki/Example).